alphacodinghub/wordpress-fpm/README.md

 [![](https://img.shields.io/badge/Traefik-v2.x-blue.svg)](https://containo.us/traefik/)
 ![](https://img.shields.io/badge/license-MIT-000000.svg)

+## Main Docker images used in this repo

+- alphacodinghub/wordpress-fpm: latest Wordpress release with PHP7 and PHP-FPM7, and with Redis driver installed for Wordpress Redis Object Cache plugin
+- nginx: to serve as the web server for Wordpress
+- mariadb: to serve as the database server for Wordpress
+- redis: to serve Redis Object Cache plugin

 ## Easy deployment of multiple wordpress sites on single VPS

 In order to use this repo, you will need to have [the Docker app management tool set](https://github.com/alphacodinghub/traefik-docker-manager) installed on the host.
 The tool set provides a set of efficient tools to deploy, manage and monitoring Docker apps.